evernym/sgl/docs/tutorial.md

-So far we've decided that grandparents and siblings have certain privileges--but just who __are__ the grandparents and siblings of a given orphan?
-In other words, what do we know about all the principals in the system?
+So far we've decided that grandparents and siblings have certain privileges--but just who __are__ the grandparents and siblings of a given orphan, and what, specifically, do we know about them?

 Now is when you answer that question.
 You can store your answers in any way you like: by issuing [verifiable credentials](